 - What are the requirements for a student to graduate from a Nova Scotian School?

 - Does the insurance provided by NSISP cover pre-existing medical conditions?

 - Can students play school sports in Nova Scotia?

 - What sports can international students compete in?

-- Can NSISP students change school boards?
+- Can NSISP students change Regional Centres for Education?
 What is the process?

 - Will NSISP staff assist students with their visa and study permit applications?